npm/npm/doc/registry.md

     , "url":"http://my-different-registry.com/blerg/my-local-package"
     }

-(Keywords and destription are optional, but recommended.
+(Keywords and description are optional, but recommended.
 Name, maintainers, and url are required.)

 Then, when a user tries to install "my-foreign-package", it'll redirect